 More intensive monitoring of Green and Golden Bell Frogs is now occurring for the RMS approved project.
 In late 2016 and early 2017, Dr White located a small number of frogs (5-6) just south of the subject site, within the land formerly known as the Southern Precinct.
 Two adults were captured and transported off site as per the approved RMS management plans.
 Cumberland Ecology also recorded two Green and Golden Bell Frog individuals in the RTA ponds in early 2020.
-Since this time, as part of the WestConnex project, the Arncliffe population has increased again and continues to be supplemented with tadpoles from the captive breeding program.
-Based on recent monitoring surveys undertaken by AMBS Ecology and Heritage (AMBS Ecology & Heritage 2020, 2021b, a), the growing Arncliffe population appears to be continue to be mainly based around the RTA ponds as well as the new Marsh Street wetland habitat, with scattered records also occurring within the southern portion of the subject site and in the area of Barton Park and Riverine Park (formerly known as the Southern Precinct).
+Since this time, as part of the WestConnex project, the Arncliffe population was observed to increase again as it continued to be supplemented with tadpoles from the captive breeding program.
+Based on monitoring surveys undertaken by AMBS Ecology and Heritage in 2020-2021 (AMBS Ecology & Heritage 2020, 2021b, a), the growing Arncliffe population was noted to continue to be mainly based around the RTA ponds as well as the new Marsh Street wetland habitat, with scattered records also occurring within the southern portion of the subject site and in the area of Barton Park and Riverine Park (formerly known as the Southern Precinct).
+However, according to the AMBS monitoring report for the 2021-2022 season (AMBS Ecology & Heritage.
+2023), the captive breeding program failed to provide sufficient tadpoles in 2021-2022.
+The recent monitoring results from 2021-2022 then found the GGBF population size estimate to be considerably less than previous seasons.
+No tadpoles were detected in any ponds outside the Marsh Street wetland habitat.
+Overall, only a few GGBF individuals were found in the Kogarah Golf Course and RTA ponds, indicating that the survival of the Arncliffe population is currently heavily dependent on the Marsh Street wetland habitat area and on the continuation of the captive breeding program (AMBS Ecology & Heritage.
+2023).